jimwheaton/lendesk/README.md

-# LenDesk EXIF GPS metadata utility
+# Lendesk EXIF GPS metadata utility

 Writes EXIF GPS metadata to a .csv or .html file